Research InsightLead Scoring

 What Actually Predicts Lead Conversion?

-An analysis of 3 years of sales data revealed surprising patterns.
+An analysis of three years of sales data uncovered unexpected patterns.

-Most sales teams prioritize leads based on intuition and surface-level signals.
-When we trained a model on actual conversion outcomes, it contradicted years of assumptions about what makes a "good" lead.
+Typically, sales teams rely on intuition and superficial signals to rank leads.
+However, when we trained a model using real conversion results, it challenged many beliefs about what qualifies as a "good" lead.

 ?